GSA-TTS/FAC/docs/product/roadmap.md

 * Verify their entity meets single audit criteria
 * Submit basic information about the audit, including their UEI
 * Specify who needs access to an audit
+Additional value here is preventing entities that don't meet the criteria from submitting erroneous audits and protects the FAC from publicizing data that should not be made public.

 **Specific deliverables:**
-* (80% ✅) Homepage with nav linking to old FAC static pages
+* (80% ✅) Homepage with linking to the old Census FAC where appropriate to provide a path to the full FAC experience
 * (80% ✅) Create a new audit (pre SAC forms)
 * (20% ✅) Login.gov integration
 * (design/exploration) SAC forms (Submit an audit package)